kubescape/cel-admission-library/README.md

 This script reads the `tests.json` file in the directory, build the policy bindings and test objects and tests the policy with the binding against the test object.

+The `tests.json` contains test cases where each case has a
+* template object: a yaml in the [test-resources](/test-resources/) directory
+* field changes: what changes to be done to the template object before applying it
+* expected field: what should be happen when applying the object after field changes

 ### Learning about Validating Admission Policies

 Check [this out](docs/validating-admission-policies/REAMDE.md)